 12. Babies change your body

 Even after you start losing that baby weight, you’ll lose it differently than you ever did before, and so your old clothes probably won’t fit properly.
 It’s hard to work on yourself when you are busy with a new baby and everything else that comes with it

 Lots of mums get nervous about trimming their newborn’s nails, but if it’s not done, the babies can easily scratch and hurt themselves.
 The safest way to keep a newborn’s nails short is to just file them and not cut them at all.
 Once baby is a little older (18 months), you can cut their nails with special baby nail clippers or round-tipped cuticle scissors while they’re asleep.
 Cutting the nails is easier after a bath because they are even softer and have loosened a bit around the edges.
 Distractions also work wonders.
-He has plenty of sights & sounds to distract him.”

 The truth is, that sometimes your baby will cry even after they’ve been fed, changed, cuddled, and had a nap.
 This is normal.
 Many newborns have a hard time adjusting to the world outside the womb, and sometimes, there’s little you can do to comfort them.
 Swaddling helps some babies, since the tight wrap of the blanket approximates the tight fit inside your womb at the end of pregnancy.

 Once your newborn arrives, you will get a lot of advice — whether or not you asked for it — from parents, friends, blogs and random annoying strangers on the street.
 Everyone has different parenting styles, and while people online might argue about what is the “best” parenting style, it comes down to trusting yourself.
 After all, you’re the one who will be spending most time with them and know them best.
 Trust your instincts and your little one will be fine.